CBI takes over probe in Bike Bot scam in Uttar Pradesh | Business

 - India

-The CBI has taken over the multi-crore Bike Bot scam in Uttar Pradesh in which about 2 lakh investors were allegedly duped of Rs 62,100 each in the name of providing bike taxis, officials said Monday.
+The CBI has taken over the Rs 15,000-crore Bike Bot scam in Uttar Pradesh in which about 2 lakh investors were allegedly duped of Rs 62,100 each in the name of providing bike taxis, officials said Monday.

 In its FIR, the CBI has taken cognisance of the Uttar Pradesh government letter which had referred 11 FIRs of the Noida Police registered at Dadri for the central agency probe in December 2019, they said.